triblatron/dagui/README.md

 # Dagui

-A library for eff8ciently rendering GUIs for node graphs with OpenGL and Vulkan backends in C++.
+A library for efficiently rendering GUIs for node graphs with OpenGL and Vulkan backends in C++.

 ## License